GMRT observations of IC 711 -- The longest head-tail radio galaxy known: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+We thank an anonymous referee for his/her suggestions that helped improve the paper.
+We acknowledge Heinz Andernach for his comments on the manuscript.
 We thank the staff of the GMRT that made these observations possible.
 GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.
+Funding for the Sloan Digital Sky Survey (SDSS) IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.
+SDSS acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 This research has made use of the NASA/IPAC extragalactic database (NED) which is operated by the Jet Propulsion Laboratory, Caltech, under contract with the National Aeronautics and Space Administration. \begin{appendix}